-If any committee other than a political party committee or an Other Filer makes expenditures to produce slate cards and sample ballots, those transactions are reported as cash expenditures.
+If any committee other than a political party committee or an independent expenditure fOther Filer makes expenditures to produce slate cards and sample ballots, those transactions are reported as cash expenditures.

 Using this subtype requires information in the Description field of the transaction to explain the purpose of the disbursement.